coda/packs-sdk/docs/guides/blocks/sync-tables.md

 });
 ```

-On each sync your code must returns the full set of items, and Coda will determine how to update existing rows, remove old rows, etc. This could take a long time for large datasets or slow APIs, and the [Long-running syncs](#longrunning) section has more information on how to handle this.
+On each sync your code must return the full set of items, and Coda will determine how to update existing rows, remove old rows, etc. This could take a long time for large datasets or slow APIs, and the [Long-running syncs](#longrunning) section has more information on how to handle this.

 ## Naming